 Take a vote among the partners on whether to dissolve the partnership.
 Document the decision by having all partners sign an agreement to dissolve.

-If your partnership agreement does not address the next steps for dissolution, such as how you will distribute profits, you can work out an arrangement now and include your decisions in the agreement to dissolve.
+If your partnership agreement doesn't address the next steps for dissolution, such as how you will distribute profits, you can work out an arrangement now and include your decisions in the agreement to dissolve.

 Within a reasonable time after the partners vote to dissolve the business, notify your employees and customers.
 Alert your vendors and suppliers, and review any existing contracts to address outstanding obligations, such as payments and work in progress.
 As discussed below, you might be personally responsible for carrying out the obligations in your contracts after the partnership ends.

-When the partnership is not able to pay a debt, the owners are responsible for chipping in to cover the difference.
+When the partnership isn't able to pay a debt, the owners are responsible for chipping in to cover the difference.
 Creditors can sue the partners individually to collect any debt the partnership owes.

 If any assets remain, distribute them to the partners per the partnership agreement.
-When you cannot split an asset, like real estate, you can either offset the property with other assets or sell the property and split the proceeds.
+When you can't split an asset, like real estate, you can either offset the property with other assets or sell the property and split the proceeds.

-File your final tax return with the state and federal tax agencies.
+File your final tax returns with the state and federal tax agencies.
 For federal taxes, and in many states, you will file the same annual return the partnership files every year, and you will mark it as "final" in the appropriate space.

 Cancel all tax accounts and identification numbers, including your federal employer identification number (EIN) and your state tax accounts.
 You must file all of your final tax returns before you can cancel your tax accounts.

 That said, you might be personally responsible for any contracts that you entered into during the partnership, depending on the language in the contract.
-Some contracts provide that the individual partners' obligations end after the partnership dissolves, while other contracts provide that partners remain personally liable after dissolution.
+Some contracts provide that the individual partners' obligations end after the partnership dissolves, while others say that partners remain personally liable after dissolution.